rklymentiev/py-for-neuro/chapters/chapter6.md

 <center><img src="outliers.png"></center>

 In statistics, an **outlier** is a data point that differs significantly from other observations.
-An outlier may be due to variability in the measurement or it may indicate experimental error; the latter are sometimes excluded from the data set.
+An outlier may be due to variability in the measurement or it may indicate the experimental error; the latter are sometimes excluded from the data set.
 An outlier can cause serious problems in statistical analyses.
 There is no rigid mathematical definition of what constitutes an outlier; determining whether or not an observation is an outlier is ultimately a subjective exercise.

 Credits: [Wikipedia](https://en.wikipedia.org/wiki/Outlier)

-Outliers can occur due the variety of reasons:
+Outliers can occur due to the variety of reasons:

-* mistakes during the **entering the data** results (manually put one extra zero for an observation and, voilà!, you have an outlier);
+* mistakes during the **entering the data** results (manually put one extra zero for observation and, voilà!, you have an outlier);
-* mistakes during the **measuring the data** or **experimental design** (if you want to measure the average sleep duration for subjects, but haven't specify the starting point of the recording, actual "falling" into sleep or time when subjects goes to the bed but still can spend some time conscious);
+* mistakes during the **measuring the data** or **experimental design** (if you want to measure the average sleep duration for subjects, but haven't specified the starting point of the recording, actual "falling" into sleep or time when subjects goes to the bed but still can spend some time conscious);
-* **intentional outliers** (high-school students might to under report the marijuana usage);
+* **intentional outliers** (high-school students might to under-report the marijuana usage);
 * mistakes during the **data processing** (forgot to convert to kilograms from pounds and now one value is 2.2 bigger than the others);
-* **natural outliers** (that are not a mistake, but don't fit with the rest of observations).
+* **natural outliers** (that are not a mistake, but don't fit with the rest of the observations).

-If you can step back and fix the mistake (for example, remove extra 0 from the observation so now value is in a "normal" range), then you are good.
+If you can step back and fix the mistake (for example, remove extra 0 from the observation so now the value is in a "normal" range), then you are good.
 However, if there is an extreme value(s) and you don't know why exactly it has occurred or/and how to fix it, then you might want to keep an eye on that observation so it doesn't affect your models/analysis.
-In the same way there is no definite way what values should we call outliers, there is also no "golden standard" way of how to deal with them.
+In the same way, there is no definite way what values should we call outliers, there is also no "golden standard" way of how to deal with them.

-However, there are some common way on how one could detect an outlier (note that cursive values are arbitrary and depend mostly on the observer):
+However, there are some common ways on how one could detect an outlier (note that cursive values are arbitrary and depend mostly on the observer):

-1. Any value that is *two or more* standard deviation away from mean (only for normal distribution);
+1. Any value that is *two or more* standard deviation away from the mean (only for normal distribution);
 2. Any value that is out of range of *5th* and *95th* percentile;
 3. Any value that is beyond the range of *[Q1 - 1.5 IQR; Q3 + 1.5 IQR]*, where *Q1* - first quartile, *Q3* - third quartile, *IQR* - interquartile range (*Q3-Q1*).

-The easiest way is to detect the outlier visually is through **histogram** of **boxplot**.
+The easiest way is to detect the outlier visually is through a **histogram** or a **boxplot**.

-You task is:
+Your task is:

 1. Read in the data with dementia cases (path to file: `"exercises/data/oasis_cross-sectional.csv"`);
 2. Calculate the threshold values (save as `lower_bound` and `upper_bound` variables) for outliers detection using *mean ± 2std* method in the atlas scaling factor variable (`"ASF"`);